memgraph/docs/docs/reference-guide/storage-modes.md

 keep the hardware costs to a minimum, but you should except slower performance when compared to the in-memory transactional storage mode.
-Keep in mind that while executing queries, all the graph objects used in the transactions still need to be able to fit in the RAM, or Memgraph will thrown an exception.
+Keep in mind that while executing queries, all the graph objects used in the transactions still need to be able to fit in the RAM, or Memgraph will throw an exception.

 ### Architecture